jxnl/blog/docs/writing/posts/levels-of-rag.md

 This post comprehensive guide to understanding and implementing RAG applications across different levels of complexity.
 Whether you're a beginner eager to learn the basics or an experienced developer looking to deepen your expertise, you'll find valuable insights and practical knowledge to help you on your journey.
 Let's embark on this exciting exploration together and unlock the full potential of RAG applications.

+If you want to learn about my consulting practice check out my [services](../../services.md) page.
+If you're interested in working together please reach out to me via [email](mailto:jason+hire@jxnl.co)

 !!! tip "This is a work in progress and mostly an outline of what I want to write.
 I'm mostly looking for feedback"

 <!-- more -->